Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

 \subsection{Hyperparameter Study}

-We further study the performance of our LSJSTN under different parameter settings and report the results of $R^2$.
-In each experiment, we modify the settings of just one parameter and keep others unchanged as the default settings.
+In this section, we study the performance of our DualSTN under different hyperparameter settings and report MAPE results.
+In each study, we modify the setting of corresponding hyperparameters and keep others unchanged.
+All the experiments are conducted on four datasets.